 After the first week, you should be able to reintroduce more moderate foods like sandwiches into your diet.
 However, throughout your treatment with any bracket form of braces, you will need to mainly eat foods that do not require much pressure to chew.
 It is important to avoid hard, sticky and crunchy foods at all times.

-If you’re ready to get the smile you deserve, contact us now to schedule a free consultation with one of our board-certified orthodontists.
+If you’re ready to get the smile you deserve, contact us now to schedule a complimentary consult with one of our board-certified orthodontists.